 People share physical traits (phenotypes) with their relatives because they have DNA in common.
 This DNA is transmitted genetically from parent to child, with half of a person's genotype coming from each parent.
-Molecular biology lets a scientist directly examine a person's DNA through STR experiments, so that the hitherto unobservable genotype has now become a new phenotype, just one more measurable physical characteristic.
+Molecular biology lets a scientist directly examine a person's DNA through STR experiments.
+The hitherto unobservable genotype inside the cell can now become a new phenotype, just one more measurable physical characteristic.
 The probability laws of genetic inheritance let us reconstruct a person's genotype from their relatives.
 Such kinship genotype inference and comparison is useful in forensic identification.